platonic-io/detsys-testkit/doc/demo-journal/slides-journal.md

 # Summary

 * We have shown how to use the journal to:
-  - Faster write path than with a database (lock-free and append only)
+  - Faster write path than with a database (lock-free, append only and zero-copy)
   - Get faster crash recovery for free
   - Get all the deterministic testing stuff for free
   - Rich time traveling debugger